 Garden of the Gods Visitor & Nature Center

-Stop into the newly renovated Garden of the Gods Visitor & Nature Center before you head into Garden of the Gods Park.
+Stop into the Garden of the Gods Visitor & Nature Center before you head into Garden of the Gods Park.
 The Visitor & Nature Center is now a world-class museum, with two new exhibit halls featuring high-tech interactive exhibits.
 Learn about the only known dinosaur fossil of Theiophytalia kerri and then take a billion-year journey through time in the new Geo-Trekker Theater, where you’ll learn about the formation and history of the Garden of the Gods Park rock formations.
 The gift shop offers a variety of souvenirs and specialty Colorado items.
 All proceeds from the Visitors & Nature center support the maintenance and improvements of Garden of the Gods Park.

 Garden of the Gods Park